vippsas/vipps-login-api/api-guide/browser-flow-integration.md

 ## Call by call

-A very basic case, from a user clicks *Log in with Vipps* until the merchant receives login token and the user's information, is shown below:
+The following is very basic case, starting with a user clicking *Log in with Vipps/MobilePay* until the merchant receives login token and the user's information:

 0. Before all this, the merchant has fetched the OpenID configuration from the well-known endpoint and cached it.